AI For Furnace No-Heat Calls

 What operators actually care about

-Staff see the property type, comfort impact, affected areas, access notes, after-hours pressure, and likely repair-versus-replacement context before responding.
+Staff see property type, comfort impact, affected areas, equipment context, access notes, photos, after-hours pressure, and repair versus replacement signals before responding.

-Tenant impact, owner pressure, repeat complaint status, photos, and access details are captured before the vendor-shopping loop widens.
+Tenant impact, owner pressure, frozen-pipe worry, repeat complaint status, photos, and access details are captured before the vendor-shopping loop widens.

 Where the payoff shows up operationally

-- No-heat, weak-heat, furnace, boiler, heat pump, and thermostat calls answered immediately
+- Answer no-heat, weak-heat, furnace, boiler, heat pump, thermostat, tenant, warranty, and after-hours calls immediately.

 How the operation changes when the phone stops leaking revenue